 - Water drain lines on the scrubber must be opened.

-- Ensure oxygen analyzer is working and calibrated.
+- Ensure the oxygen analyzer is working and calibrated.

 - Set the pressure control setting for the inert gas in distribution lines.

-- Set pressure control valve of the fuel burner.
+- The set pressure control valve of the fuel burner.

 - Ensure the system lines are lined up.

 - Start the inert gas generator before entering the port.
 (Actually, it is done to avoid dark black smokes coming out visible when it start).